tengstrand/lein-polylith/migrate/migrate.md

 # <img src="../images/logo.png" width="50%" alt="Polylith" id="logo">

-If you are using the old Leiningen based tool, we recommend you to migrate to the [new tool](https://github.com/polyfy/polylith) that is based on [tools.deps](https://github.com/clojure/tools.deps.alpha) by following the instructions further down here.
+If you are using the old Leiningen based tool, we recommend that you migrate to the [new tool](https://github.com/polyfy/polylith) that is based on [tools.deps](https://github.com/clojure/tools.deps.alpha) by following the instructions further down here.

 Before we start, it may be interesting to get an idea of why you should migrate to the new tool:

-- The new tool is based on [tools.deps](https://github.com/clojure/tools.deps.alpha) which is flexibility, powerful, and supported by Cognitect.
+- The new tool is based on [tools.deps](https://github.com/clojure/tools.deps.alpha) which is flexible, powerful, and supported by Cognitect.
   Tools.deps is also a really good fit for the Lego-like way of working with code in Polylith.
-- The symbolic links are gone, which means less complexity and that Emacs/CIDER and Windows now works out of the box.
+- The symbolic links are gone, which means less complexity and that Emacs/CIDER and Windows now work out of the box.
 - A more streamlined naming.
 Systems, services and development environments are now all handled as _projects_.
 - You are less dependent on tool support.
 Operations such as moving, renaming and deleting projects, components and bases can easily be done from your favourite editor/IDE and there is no need for the `add`, `remove` and `delete` commands.
 - The empty workspace interfaces are gone.
-The interfaces are instead implicitly declared by the components themselves and the time is over when you needed to update them in two places.
+The interfaces are instead implicitly declared by the components themselves and the time is over when you need to update them in two places.
 - The way you work with the code has greatly improved.
 Now you have access to all projects, components and bases, from the workspace root, not just from the development environment as before.
-- Support for more than one project where each project specifies what components, bases, libraries, resources and tests that are included.
+- Support for more than one project where each project specifies which components, bases, libraries, resources and tests are included.
 - Improved testing experience:
-  - The compilation step of each component and base has been removed which substantially speeds up things, especially if we have many components and bases.
+  - The compilation step of each component and base has been removed which substantially speeds things up, especially if we have many components and bases.
 The component contracts (interfaces) are instead checked by the `ìnfo` and `check` command that can be called by a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to ensure consistency of the workspace (optional).
-  - The tests execute much faster by only starting the JVM once, and then run all the tests in isolation by separate class loaders.
+  - The tests execute much faster by only starting the JVM once, and then running all the tests in isolation by separate class loaders.
-  - Output from the test execution is displayed continously.
+  - Output from the test execution is displayed continuously.
-- Introduction of the `profile` concept that allow us to emulate different projects (services/systems) from the development environment without restarting the REPL.
+- Introduction of the `profile` concept that allows us to emulate different projects (services/systems) from the development environment without restarting the REPL.
 - No need for the `prompt` command.
 The new `poly` command is several times faster than the old Leiningen based plugin and starts in a second.
 - Powerful diagrams that view the project status, dependencies to interfaces and components, and what libraries that are included.
-- The new `ws` command that allows us to explore the internal structure of he workspace with support for export/import which allow us to shared how the workspace looks like without sending the code.
+- The new `ws` command allows us to explore the internal structure of the workspace with support for export/import which allow us to share what the workspace looks like without sending the code.

 Other differences:
 - Arguments are passed to commands by name, like `poly create w name:my-ws top-ns:com.mycompany`.